spektom/i3status-kbd-layout/README.md

 The above section lets `i3status` bar read new keyboard layout from that path, and show it.

-Start `i3status-kbd-layout` when `i3wm` is started by adding the following line into `i3wm` configuration:
+Get `i3status-kbd-layout` started automatically when `i3wm` starts by adding the following line into `i3wm` configuration:

     exec --no-startup-id i3status-kbd-layout